- Ch.1: Choose Your Hosting Provider

 People will frequently visit your WooCommerce store without knowing exactly what they want to buy.
 One of the most effective ways to assist those users is to include the product page on the homepage.
 Customers will be able to see it right in front of their faces, eliminating the possibility of missing out.

 You can always go back to these pages from your Dashboard and edit them, remove them, or even add extra ones if you’d like.
-To do this, you will need to head over to your Dashboard → Pages → All Pages.
+However, you will need to head over to your Dashboard → Pages → All Pages to do this.
 This is what you will see:

 You have two options if you want to edit one of these pages.
 First, hover over to the page you want to work on, and you will see a little editing section right under.

-If you click on ‘Quick Edit,’ you will be able to change the page’s title, slug, date, password, and so on.
+If you click on ‘Quick Edit,’ you will be able to change the page’s title, slug, date, password, etc.

-If you hit ‘Edit,’ however, you will be able to make more complicated edits, such as adding shortcodes, featured images, changing templates, adjusting the permalink, and so on.
+If you hit ‘Edit,’ however, you will be able to make more complicated edits, such as adding shortcodes, featured images, changing templates, adjusting the permalink, etc.

 Once our homepage begins to shape, we can create our product page and add products to the store.
 We’ll show you how: 👇